pavaneo/iOS-Learning/LLD/README.md

 I - Interface Seggregation Principle - Should not force any client to implement interface which is irrelevent to them

-D - Dependency Inversion Principle - High level modules should not depend on lower level module
+D - Dependency Inversion Principle - High level modules should not depend on lower level module, instead it should depend on the abstraction of that